About CCHL

 Appointment Policy

-A robust, transparent procedure for the appointment of directors to the Council's subsidiary companies is a key element of good governance.
+A robust, transparent procedure for the appointment of directors to Council's subsidiary companies is a key element of good governance.

 Board Charter